Should you wear red lipstick when you’re over 60?

 Remember it’s not just the lipstick—it’s the whole “red lipstick experience”.
 If you are going to go red, you can’t do it with a cheap, drugstore lipstick.
 You don’t want to have to quickly and furtively swipe your lipstick on your lips, hoping no one will notice.
 The red way is with a flourish, making sure that everyone around you takes in the beauty of your lipstick’s magnificent case.

-We selected five quality red lipstick classics that will spark your look, whether it’s with bejeweled clutches or skinny jeans and boots.
+We selected six quality red lipstick classics that will spark your look, whether it’s with bejeweled clutches or jeans and a t-shirt.

 Rouge Louboutin Velvet Matte, Christian Louboutin